Royal Australasian College of Physicians: History

 Until the 1930s, Australian and New Zealand Physicians had to seek membership of one of the United Kingdom Colleges in London, Glasgow, Ireland or Edinburgh.

 In November 1930, a group of physicians met in Melbourne to establish the Association of Physicians of Australasia "for friendship and scientific stimulus", which solely consisted of its members; no building or permanent base existed.

 In 1934, the Association of Physicians of Australasia Council decided that an examining and executive body College should be formed to enhance the prestige of the profession, stimulate interest in medical education and research, and set a standard of professional ethical conduct.
 The constitution was to be modelled on that of the London College.

 In 1937, the Association purchased premises at 145 Macquarie Street, Sydney, which had originally been the home of the Fairfax family.
 Funds were raised by the NSW Government and public donation.

 In 1938, the College was incorporated and the first meeting of the Council was held in April.

 The motto of "hominum servire saluti" ("to serve the health of our people") was adopted for the College coat of arms.

 In September that year 47 candidates took the first examinations and 41 members were admitted.

+In May 1973 a green ban was placed by the NSW Builders Labourers Federation on the Royal Australasian College of Physicians building in Macquarie Street, Sydney.
+This followed a request from the National Trust.
+Demolition was averted and the building subsequently renovated.